-In 2018, 1 278 000 metric tons of farmed Atlantic salmon were produced in Norway.
-It was reported that 160 000 farmed salmon escaped from fish farms in 2018.
-The mean annual number of escaped salmon reported during the last 10 years was 188 400 salmon.
-(For 2019, 280 000 salmon have been reported escaped per September.)
-The actual numbers of escaped farmed salmon are potentially 2-4 times higher than the reported numbers, according to studies by the Institute of Marine Research during 2005-2011.
+In 2019, 1 361 000 metric tons of farmed Atlantic salmon were produced in Norway.
+It was reported that 276 000 farmed salmon escaped from fish farms in 2019.
+The mean annual number of escaped salmon reported during the last 10 years was 193 500 salmon.
+The actual numbers of escaped farmed salmon were 2-4 times higher than the reported numbers, according to studies by the Institute of Marine Research during 2005-2011.
+The are no updated estimates for this difference.

-The proportion of escaped farmed salmon in angling catches in monitored rivers during summer has been on average 3-9% in most years after 1989 (figure 4).
-In 2018, the average was 2.8%.
+The proportion of escaped farmed salmon in angling catches in monitored rivers during summer has been on average 3-9% in most years after 1989.
+In 2019, the average was 2.5%.
 The proportion of escaped farmed salmon has been larger during monitoring in the autumn shortly before spawning than in the angling catches in the summer, likely because the escaped farmed salmon tend to enter the rivers later in the season than the wild salmon, often towards the end of or after the angling season.
-The proportion escaped farmed salmon in the monitored rivers in the autumn was on average 4.1% in 2018 (figure 4).
+The proportion escaped farmed salmon in the monitored rivers in the autumn was on average 6.0% in 2019.
 In comparison, this proportion was greater than 20% in the years 1989-1998.
-In the last twelve years, the proportion has varied between 4% and 18%.
-From 2006, there has been a weak decline in the proportion of escaped farmed salmon in the autumn close to the spawning season.
+In the last fourteen years, the proportion has varied between 4% and 18%.
+From 2006, there has been a weak decline in the proportion of escaped farmed salmon in the autumn.

 New studies have shown that there is widespread genetic introgression of escaped farmed salmon in Norwegian wild salmon.
-In only one third of the mapped rivers, no indication of genetic introgression from escaped farmed salmon was found (75 of 225 rivers).
-Significant genetic contributions from farmed salmon (introgression) has been found in wild salmon in 83 of 225 studied rivers.
-Further, there were indications of genetic introgression from farmed salmon in wild salmon in 67 additional rivers..
+In two thirds of the screened rivers, there were indications of genetic introgression from escaped farmed salmon in the wild population (150 of 225 rivers), of which 67 populations were severely impacted (30 % of the screened populations).
 It should be noted that all wild salmon examined in these studies were salmon produced naturally in the rivers.
-Another new study has shown how gene flow from escaped farmed salmon has altered the life history of wild Atlantic salmon in Norwegian rivers; individuals with high levels of introgression from farmed fish had altered age and size at maturation.
+Another study has shown how gene flow from escaped farmed salmon has altered the life history of wild Atlantic salmon in Norwegian rivers; individuals with high levels of introgression from farmed fish had altered age and size at maturation.